codurance/site/_posts/2014-12-06-life-as-an-apprentice.md

 ---
 layout: post
-name: life-as-a-Codurance-Apprentice
+name: what-s_it-like-to-be-a-Codurance-Apprentice
-title: Life as a Codurance Apprentice
+title: What is it like to be a Codurance Apprentice?
 date: 2014-12-06 18:31:00 +00:00
 author: Toby Retallick
 image: